Teaching A Leash Reactive Dog To Make The Right Choices

 When Sadie first came into my life four years ago, she was what I would call a reactive dog, lunging towards and barking viciously at any dog that walked past or came close to her.
 In the first five years of her life with another family, she had obviously learned to protect herself by behaving in a threatening manner.
 In her mind, each time she aggressed, she kept herself safe by making sure no dog came into her space, and by the time she came to live with me, the behavior was so deeply ingrained, it had become a well rehearsed ritual.
 Fortunately I was able to temper her reaction and teach her a new way to cope and behave in similar situations.
 The techniques I used meant I could change her behavior without physically punishing or imposing my will upon her in any way.
 I just gave her choices.

-Choice training is not a new concept, but is one that I have used for many years to guide dogs into making better decisions in all kinds of situations.
-Because modern day dog training is still polluted by the more traditional punishment based methodology, choice training has been somewhat pushed into the background, but the beauty of this method is that it works, and yes, even with the aggressive or ‘red zone’ dogs.
+Teaching dogs to make choices is not a new concept, but is something that I have used for many years to guide dogs into making better decisions in all kinds of situations.
+Because modern day dog training is still polluted by the more traditional punishment based methodology, the idea of teaching your dog to make choices has been somewhat pushed into the background, but the beauty of this method is that it works, and yes, even with the aggressive or ‘red zone’ dogs.

 It saddens me how dogs are manipulated and pushed around.
 For example I regularly see owners and trainers teaching their dogs to sit by pressing down on their poor animals’ backsides, or punishing them by poking, kicking or restraining them on their sides or backs in an effort to dominate and gain control.
 The flawed idea that a dog will only learn to behave through force and fear is sad and misguided, but people are still misled into thinking that these methods are the right way to go.
 This leads to elevated stress levels that could be avoided if time was taken to understand how dogs’ learn and how they can be taught effectively.
 Choice training is a beacon of hope in what is still a dominating world.